{{flagHref}}

 What processing precautions are advised for hydroxyl terminated polymers such as this PTMC?

-It is crucial to control moisture, temperature, and shear forces during processing.
-Excessive heat or prolonged exposure to humidity may trigger premature degradation or alter end-group functionality, impacting performance in biocompatible applications.
+It is essential to control moisture, temperature, and shear forces during processing.
+Excessive heat or prolonged exposure to humidity may lead to premature degradation or alter end-group functionality, affecting performance in biocompatible applications.

 Can the molecular weight parameters be adjusted for specific biomedical formulations?